Stakeholder Analysis and Management

 The need to incorporate stakeholder requirements does not necessarily mean all stakeholders for efficiency reasons.
 To assist in screening the key stakeholders, Mendelow proposes the following model.

-2. Mendelow’s Power-Interest Matrix
+5. Mendelow’s Stakeholder Matrix

 The model proposed by Aubrey Mendelow consists of four steps:

-• Step 2: Rate their power over the organization.
+• Rate their power over the organization.
 Mendelow recognizes four sources of power: “possession of resources, ability to dictate alternatives, authority, and influence”.
 These four sources indicate how much power an individual or group has.

-• Step 3: Rate each stakeholder’s interest in the project outcome.
-The sources of this interest can be emotional, financial, or value-centric.
+• The sources of this interest can be emotional, financial, or value-centric.
 Interest can also arise if the project’s development redistributes power or creates/destroys opportunities.

 • Step 4: Create an action plan as follows: